Open weekends and holidays, 24-hour phone support

 Soft

-Summary of ComfortSpacious living areas
+Summary of ComfortSpacious interior

 Cramped living space

-Heave and roll
+Front-to-back pitch and roll

 BridgeMAIT vehicles are,